Newcastle Weight Loss and Obesity Surgery

 Can I have surgery in a public hospital?

-Our surgeons perform general surgery in public hospitals.
 Currently, in Newcastle, weight loss surgery is only offered in private hospitals.
 Patients without private health insurance can still pursue weight loss surgery and can discuss their options with the practice.
 Our practice also supports the use of superannuation to help fund weight loss surgery.

 How much does weight loss surgery cost?

-See here: Pricing.
+See here: Weight Loss Surgery Pricing.